-Solid Waste Fund covers the cost of a third party contract for waste and recycling collection.
-Customers are charged based on cart size billed monthly through GRU.
+The Solid Waste Fund covers the cost of a third party contract for waste collection and recycling services.
+Customers are charged based on cart size and are billed monthly through GRU.
 Solid waste collection fees are now included in the City's policy of increasing fees by 5% every other year.
 We are anticipating no growth in this revenue source for FY21.